SachithaBS/GCP/GCPFolder/gcpfolderapproach.md

     ![](images/gcp-12.1.png)

 19. Verify Resource Deployment: In the Google Cloud Console, select the first project within the assigned folder.
-Then, confirm that the resource deployment, automated through the template, has been successfully executed in this project.
+Then, confirm that the resource deployment automated through the template, has been successfully executed in this project.

     ![](images/gcp-10.1.png)